VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

     }
 }
 ```

-- **Mouse Interaction**: We've added functionality to detect mouse clicks and interact with both physics-based and non-physical entities.
-- **Camera** and **Simulation**: The `camera` component and `simulation` are initialized for handling raycasting and physics interactions.
+- `camera` stores the camera component for raycasting and ray picking.
+- `simulation` stores the physics simulation for handling interactions.
+- `cube1Component` stores the model component of **Cube 1** for detecting intersections with the mouse ray.
-- **Raycasting** and **Ray Picking**: We use `camera.RaycastMouse()` to detect collisions with physics-based entities and `camera.GetPickRay()` to check for intersections with non-physical entities like **Cube 1**.
+- `camera.RaycastMouse()` detects collisions with physics-based entities using raycasting.
+- `camera.GetPickRay()` checks for intersections with non-physical entities using ray picking.

 Now, when you click the left mouse button, the application will respond with the following actions depending on where you click:

-- **Clicking Outside the Ground:** If you click anywhere in the scene that doesn't interact with an object or the ground, it will print "No hit detected."
-This indicates that the mouse ray didn't intersect with any entities.
+- **Clicking Outside the Ground:** If you click anywhere in the scene that doesn't intersect with an object or the ground, it will print "No hit detected."
+This indicates that the mouse ray didn't collide with any entities.
 - **Clicking on Cube 1:** Since **Cube 1** doesn't have a collider, two things will happen:
     - The raycast will pass through **Cube 1** and hit the ground beneath it, printing "Hit: Ground."
     - Additionally, the ray-picking method will detect that **Cube 1** was hit, and it will print "Cube 1 hit!"
-- **Clicking on Cube 2:** **Cube 2** has a collider, so the raycast will detect the collision and print "Hit: Entity" An impulse will be applied to **Cube 2**, making it move upward in response to the click.
+- **Clicking on Cube 2:** **Cube 2** has a collider, so the raycast will detect the collision and print "Hit: Entity."
+An impulse will be applied to **Cube 2**, causing it to move upward in response to the click.
-- **Clicking on the Capsule:** Similar to **Cube 2**, clicking on the capsule will print "Hit: Entity", and an upward impulse will be applied to the capsule, causing it to move.
+- **Clicking on the Capsule:** Similar to **Cube 2**, clicking on the capsule will print "Hit: Entity," and an upward impulse will be applied, making the capsule move.
 - **Clicking on the Ground:** If you click directly on the ground, the raycast will detect it and print "Hit: Ground."
-However, the ground won't move because it has a `StaticColliderComponent`, which means it's a fixed object in the scene.
+However, the ground will remain stationary because it has a `StaticColliderComponent`, meaning it's a fixed object in the scene.

 Nice job!
 You’ve now implemented mouse interaction, which adds a whole new level of interactivity to the game. 🚀 You can now click on objects in the scene to trigger different actions, like moving cubes or capsules with physics or detecting hits on non-physical entities.
 This opens up endless possibilities for gameplay mechanics! 🎮 We rock! 🤘

-{% include _alert.html type:'success' title: "You learnt how to add mouse interaction to the scene, allowing players to interact with objects using raycasting and ray picking.
-The application responds to mouse clicks by applying impulses to physics-based entities and detecting hits on non-physical entities." %}
+{% include _alert.html type:'success' title: "You've learned how to add mouse interaction to the scene, allowing players to interact with objects using raycasting for physics-based entities and ray picking for non-physical ones.
+You can now click on objects to apply forces or detect hits, adding a new layer of interactivity to the game." %}

 ## Step 16: Add Output - Console or Screen! 📺